-At the University of Michigan, undergraduate coursework and majors in biology are offered by the Program in Biology.
-The program is operated jointly by the Department of Molecular, Cellular, and Developmental Biology (MCDB) and the Department of Ecology and Evolutionary Biology (EEB).
+At the University of Michigan, undergraduate coursework and majors in biology are offered by the Program in Biology and the Undergraduate Program in Neuroscience.

 Independent research is an opportunity to take an active role in studying what you enjoy!
 Students participate in a lab, field, or modeling project in which they themselves have a say in the design, implementation, and interpretation of experiments.
 Students will meet regularly with their mentors as well as gain exposure to the scientific literature of the field.
 Hints on how to find a project, as well as policies and the Independent Study Enrollment Request are on the Program in Biology site.